Haghanimanesh/ma.haghanimanesh-resume/index.md

   <p class="p1"><b>4.
 Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
 "Thermal Modeling of Heating, Cooling and Solar Power of a Zero Energy Building with TRNSYS and TRNBUILD Software."
 In preparation.
 (This article related to the project of Advanced solar energy course)</p>

   <p class="p1"><b>5.
-Maedeh Haghanimanesh, Ehsan Baniasadi.
+Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
 "4E analyses of heat recovery processes from the annealing process of cold rolled steel coils."
 To be submitted.
 (This article related to the master of science thesis course)</p>

 </body>
 </html>